 Families often feel overwhelmed by the challenges of FASD.
-These challenges often include a person’s educational, medical, social and occupational growth and development.
+Often, these challenges are negatively impacting the family member’s educational, medical, interpersonal and employment growth and development.
 In addition to information and resources, NOFAS Illinois can assist you to advocate effectively for your child or other person with FASD.

 Pregnant and considering a glass of wine or beer?